apache/arrow/docs/source/cpp/threading.rst

 should have minimal impact but can show up as a memory leak when running analysis tools like Valgrind.
 This is harmless and can be safely suppressed or Arrow can be compiled without jemalloc.

-It is possible to make zero-copy slices of buffers, to obtain a buffer referring to some contiguous subset of the underlying data.
-This is done by calling the :func:`arrow::SliceBuffer` and :func:`arrow::SliceMutableBuffer` functions.

 Asynchronous Utilities
 ======================